Praveen-minusmen/hand-written-text-detection/README.md

   - Italian
 - Displays a preview of the uploaded image
 - Extracts and displays text using OCR.space
-- Copy extracted text to clipboard
+- Copy extracted text to the clipboard
 - Responsive UI with Bootstrap 5
 - Font Awesome icons for better UX